6 Feet Deep: Release and reception

 The album was released on August 9, 1994.
 It was released under the title Niggamortis outside of the United States.
 Entertainment Weekly wrote that "the flustered beats, washed in minor chords, are strangely irresistible".
 NME praised the album for "feverishly [documenting] the low life".
-The magazine later ranked the album at #22 on their list of the "Top 50 Albums Of 1994".
+The magazine later ranked the album at No. 22 on its list of the "Top 50 Albums of 1994".
+The Chicago Tribune concluded that, "Even with their rotten language and funereal imagery, the Gravediggaz's grim rapping is not the lurid, flesh-chopping of, say, Insane Poetry."

 In 2009, Fangoria named it as an iconic horrorcore album.
+In 2022, Rolling Stone placed it at number 177 on their list of the 200 Greatest Hip-Hop Albums of All Time.
+The magazine's writer Mosi Reeves said, "As a major label-backed attempt to bring horrorcore to the mainstream, Gravediggaz were a notable failure.
+But plenty of heads found pleasure in this bugged-out satire of hardcore values, fire-and-brimstone theology, and horror movie tropes."

 Track listing

+All tracks written by Anthony Berkeley, Robert Diggs, Arnold Hamilton and Paul Huston and produced by Prince Paul except where noted.